masterminds-kenya/social_network/checklist.md

 - [s] Update ON DELETE for a User's posts.
 - [s] Model for capturing the limited time FB/IG stories
 - [x] Fix DB setup: use utf8mb4 so we can handle emojis
-- [x] posts (media) seem to have 3 types: Story, Album, and Photo/Video
+- [x] posts (media) seem to have 4 types: Story, Album, Photo, and Video
   - [x]  All IG Media also has some general returnable fields:
     - [x]  caption  - except emoji problem
     - [x]  comments_count